In the Art Galleries

 DORCHESTER CENTER FOR THE ARTS: "Art in Architecture" with photos showing the beauty of buildings and more.
 Second Saturday reception, 5-7:30pm October 11.
 Also, don't miss StudioWorks, the gift shop with artist-made items.
 The DCA also offers a wide range of art classes for children and adults.
 321 High Street, 410.228.7782.

 • Named "Best Art Program" in 2012 "Best of the Eastern Shore" ratings by What's Up Eastern Shore magazine.
 Also named "Best Art Gallery Representing Regional and National Artists" in 2011 "Best of the Eastern Shore" ratings.

 MAIN STREET GALLERY: This co-op gallery features the work of member artists from around the Eastern Shore region.
-In July and August, the Main Street Gallery showcases internationally renowned wildlife photographer Neil Dampier in “Summer Salon: Blackwater to the Bay.”
-A free reception open to all honoring Dampier will be held from 5 to 8pm on Second Saturday, July12, and the artist, a South African native, will discuss his work behind the lens at 7pm.
-447 Race Street, info@MainStGallery.org.
+October's show features the paintings of Maureen Farrell, Kellee Wynne Conrad and Elaine Weiner-Reed.
+The exhibit by the three Maryland friends, who are all represented by West Annapolis Artwork and Framing, is called "Line/Color/Shape."
+A free reception will be held from 5 to 8pm on Second Saturday, September 13.
+NEW LOCATION: 518 Poplar Street, info@MainStGallery.org.

 DOWNTOWN FRAME OF MINE: Featuring original artwork—including paintings of Shore life and sports memorabilia prints—by guest artist George Wright.
 Stop by and you may see the artist at work on a painting.
-The shop/gallery often stays open late on Second Saturday.
 319 High Street, 410.228.7977

 Art classes and workshops